Metabolism Explained Simply

 Metabolism refers to the sum total of chemical processes that are required to support cellular function and sustain the body.

-How Does Metabolism Work?
+How Does It Work?

-The body requires energy to sustain itself – more simply, to survive.
-The amount of energy, as measured in KJ, that the body burns at any given time is determined by your metabolism.
+The body requires energy to sustain itself ― more simply, to survive.
+The amount of energy, as measured in KJ, that the body burns at any given time is thus determined by your metabolism.

 Metabolism is made up of two components: resting energy expenditure and non-resting energy expenditure.
 Resting energy expenditure is usually interchangeable with Basal Metabolic Rate (BMR).